-The preparation of the financial statements in conformity with International Financial Reporting Standards requires the use of certain critical accounting estimates.
+The preparation of the financial statements in conformity with UK-adopted IAS requires the use of certain critical accounting estimates.
 It also requires management to exercise its judgement in the process of applying the Company's accounting policies.

 Estimates and judgements are continually evaluated, and are based on historical experience and other factors, including expectations of future events that are believed to be reasonable under the circumstances.

-The estimates and assumptions that have a significant risk of causing a material adjustment to the carrying amounts of assets and liabilities within the financial statements for the period ended 31 December 2021 are discussed below:
+The estimates made by management that have a significant risk of causing a material adjustment to the carrying amounts of assets and liabilities within the financial statements for the year ended 31 December 2022 are discussed below: